 Myth 4: You can carpet bomb your house with antibacterial soap to rid it of disease.

 Antibacterial soaps, which contain a range of active ingredients like triclosan and sodium benzoate, have long promised to purge our home of illness.
 The problem, however, is that both colds and flu are caused by viruses, not bacteria.
 These soaps might work against bacterial infections like staph and E. coli, but have no real effect on viral infections.
 If you really want to do a number on both bacteria and viruses, just reach for ordinary bleach.

 Myth 5: You can blast away germs with an ultraviolet light.

 UV-C sanitizing wands have become a popular disinfectant in recent years.
 Rather than relying on harsh chemicals, these devices blast germs with a certain type of ultraviolet light that kills them on contact.
 While UV light systems certainly work on an industrial scale, and have been put to use killing germs in hospitals for more than a hundred years, the small handheld units have little effect, says the L.A.
 Times.
 Shining the light on every square inch and around every odd angle of a surface is really difficult, particularly since the commercially-available wands aren’t that large.
-The devices also do little to stop airborne pathogens, which are the main cause of cold and flu.
+The devices also do little to stop airborne pathogens, which are the main cause of colds and flu.

 Myth 6: You can prevent getting a second cold by changing your toothbrush.

 There’s no need to change your toothbrush after you get sick, says Slate.com.
 Like snowflakes, every strain of cold or flu is different.
-But once you’re body defeats a particular strain, you’re immune, so you can’t give yourself the same cold you’ve already had.
+But once your body defeats a particular strain, you’re immune, so you can’t give yourself the same cold you’ve already had.